 Veritex has certain institutional investors that have significant ownership of Veritex common stock.
 As a result of their significant ownership, these institutional investors could have a greater ability than you or other shareholders to influence certain matters, such as the election of directors and other matters submitted to a vote of Veritex's shareholders, including mergers, a sale of all or substantially all of Veritex's assets and other extraordinary corporate transactions.
 The interests of the significant institutional investors could conflict with the interests of Veritex's other shareholders, including you, and any future transfer by the significant institutional investors of their shares of common stock to other investors who have different business objectives could adversely affect the market value of Veritex common stock.
-One of the significant institutional investors, SunTx Veritex Holdings, L.P. (which we refer to in this joint proxy statement/prospectus as "SunTx"), owns approximately 5.08% of Veritex's outstanding common stock as of January 17, 2017.
-Veritex has registered all of the shares of its common stock owned by SunTx on a resale shelf registration statement on Form S-3.
-SunTx's sales of a substantial number of its shares of Veritex common stock, or the perception that such sales may occur, may adversely impact the price of Veritex common stock.
+One of the significant institutional investors, SunTx Veritex Holdings, L.P. (which we refer to in this joint proxy statement/ prospectus as "SunTx"), owns approximately 5.08% of Veritex's outstanding common stock as of February 16, 2017.
+Veritex has registered all of the shares of its common stock, or the perception that such sales may occur, may adversely impact the price of Veritex common stock.
 Veritex has granted SunTx certain rights, such as board representation rights, that may give SunTx greater influence over Veritex's company than you or other shareholders.